saebyn/django-classifieds/docs/ad_creation_flow.rst

    * Renders the appropriate preview template for the category that the ad is placed in.

-   * Rendered template provides a link to the checkout process
+   * The rendered template provides a link to the checkout process

-6. Checkout
+6. Checkout [classifieds.views.payment.checkout]

+   * If the ad does not require payment, the user is sent to the checkout completion page on submission of the checkout form.

+   * Otherwise, the user is forwarded to Paypal.

+7. Confirmation [classifieds.views.payment.view_bought]